-In this tutorial, we'll develop an interactive newsletter system with PHP and MySQL, consisting of subscription widgets, a mailing list, and an interface to send subscribers newsletters.
+In this tutorial, you'll learn how to build a dynamic newsletter system using PHP and MySQL.
+We'll create interactive subscription widgets, manage a mailing list, and develop an intuitive interface for sending newsletters to your subscribers.

 The Advanced package includes additional features and a download link to the source code.